The dB's: History

-The Sound of Music, their last album before their breakup, was released in 1987 with New Orleans bass player Jeff Beninato, founder of the New Orleans Musicians Relief Fund.
-The album cracked the Billboard 200, hitting No. 171.
+The Sound of Music, their last album before their breakup, was released on I.R.S.
+Records in 1987 with New Orleans bass player Jeff Beninato, founder of the New Orleans Musicians Relief Fund.
+The album reached the Billboard 200, peaking at No. 171.
 Beninato participated in the subsequent tour.
-Holder left the band to join the Individuals, and Eric Peterson was recruited on lead guitar after replacing temporary guitarist/keyboardist Harold Kelt.
+Holder left the band to join the Individuals, and Eric Peterson was recruited on lead guitar after replacing temporary guitarist/keyboardist Harold Kelt. "[The Sound of Music] has been out of print since 1988," said Peter Holsapple in 2022.
+"I.R.S. then rejected all the demos for a second album on the label, and I ended the band after a show in Florida."
+In 2017, Holsapple said: "Somehow we've gone from great white hope to also-ran to godfathers of power pop, all without selling a whole lot of records.
+There were some cities where we felt like we were kind of a big deal.
+In Chicago we got a lot of radio play on WXRT and we could sell out the clubs there, but take us to Bloomington, Indiana, and nobody knew who we were."

 Several albums were released after the dB's broke up.
 Line Records compiled Stands for Decibels and Repercussion with the addition of two bonus tracks, first in 1992 as dB's First/ Repercussion, then in 1999 as Neverland.
 Ride the Wild Tom-Tom, released in 1993 by Rhino Records, collected demos, early recordings, and singles.
 Paris Avenue, issued in 1994 by Monkey Hill Records, was a posthumous album by the final line-up, based on demo tapes from the band's waning days.

 Other projects

 Following the dB's breakup, Holsapple worked as a sideman, serving as a full-time auxiliary guitarist and keyboardist for R.E.M. for four years, beginning with the Green world tour and continuing through the 1991 Out of Time album.
-After leaving R.E.M., he toured with Hootie and the Blowfish and then joined the Continental Drifters.
+After finishing working with R.E.M., he toured with Hootie and the Blowfish and then joined the Continental Drifters.
 He released one solo album, 1997's Out of My Way.

 Stamey has released six solo records and has worked as a record producer.
 In 1985, the Christmas Time holiday-themed mini-album was issued by Coyote Records, credited to "Chris Stamey Group with Special Guests the dB's".
-It was later expanded to a 17-song CD in 1993, retitled Christmas Time Again and featuring contributions from Mitch Easter, Ryan Adams, Marshall Crenshaw, Don Dixon, and others, and then again as a 21-song CD in November 2006.
+It was expanded to a 17-song CD in 1993, retitled Christmas Time Again and featuring contributions from Mitch Easter, Ryan Adams, Marshall Crenshaw, Don Dixon, and others, and then again as a 21-song CD in November 2006.

 Rigby played drums for Steve Earle and others, and Holder continued to record and produce.

 In 1991, Stamey and Holsapple reunited (not under the dB's moniker) as a duo to record an album titled Mavericks.